jessvan/Testing-HPT/md/TESTING-HPT.md

 ### Examples

-Now that you've seen the rough-and ready test, here is an exciting example of a hand-coded ePub3, &lt;a href="https://vimeo.com/25185473"&gt;Kadath&lt;/a&gt;, by Walrus Studio, which includes columns and an interactive map.
+Now that you've seen the rough-and ready test, here is an exciting example of a hand-coded ePub3, <a href="https://vimeo.com/25185473">Kadath</a>, by Walrus Studio, which includes columns and an interactive map.
 This book is really inspiring, but it's also custom-made - requiring a skilled developer and robust budget.